Wandalen/wTools/module/core/former/plan.md

 *   Update `mod.rs` files within each subdirectory accurately.
 Module declarations for individual test files will remain **commented out**.
 *   Ensure the `former` package compiles without errors or warnings after refactoring (`cargo check --package former --tests`).
 *   Ensure `cargo test --package former --test tests` passes (acknowledging that specific enum tests within the refactored area will not run due to commented-out module declarations).
 *   Preserve all existing test logic.
-If a test file, after moving/splitting, causes a persistent compilation error (not related to paths), the specific failing test function or its module declaration will be commented out to allow structural verification to proceed.
+If a test file, after moving/splitting, causes a persistent compilation error (not related to paths), the specific failing test function or its `mod` declaration in the subdirectory `mod.rs` should be commented out to allow structural verification to proceed.

 ## Relevant Context